Published: Tuesday 30 September 2025

 What’s involved: Participation in an online focus group with other occupational therapists only via Zoom.
 The focus group will take up to 90 minutes.

-Survey Link: If you are interested in participating, please sign and return the Consent Form.
+Survey link: If you are interested in participating, please sign and return the Consent Form.
 Participation is voluntary.

 Contact details: